corda/corda-docs/content/en/docs/cenm/1.3/pki-tool.md

 The PKI Tool is a CENM provided utility that can be used to generate a Corda compliant hierarchy.

-For X500 Name constraints please see `Node naming` section in the [Corda documentation](../../corda-os/3.4/generating-a-node.md).
+For more information about X.500 Name constraints, see the `Node naming` section in the [Corda documentation](../../corda-os/3.4/generating-a-node.md).

 ## Features